 Boil and Blanch

 Cook for 4-5 minutes until they are bright green and crisp tender.
-Fill a large pot with enough water to cover the green beans, bring to a boil, then add the beans.
+Fill a large pot with enough water to cover the green beans.
+Add the green beans to the boiling water.
 Learn more details about how to Boil Green Beans perfectly.

 Blanch green beans in an ice water bath immediately after cooking.

-When you dunk the boiled beans in an ice water bath, it halts the cooking process and keeps your green beans that bright green color you see in the pictures!
+When you dunk the boiled beans in a large bowl of ice water, it halts the cooking process and keeps your green beans that bright green color you see in the pictures!

 If you don’t blanch the beans they will continue cooking and turn a darker, less vibrant green and no longer have that delightfully crisp texture.